-The Board of Education shall approve the assignment of homework as an aid to the program of instruction when such assignments are clear and definite and originate in classroom activities.
-Homework assignments shall be evaluated by the teacher.
+The Board of Education shall approve the assignment of homework as an aid to the program of instructionwhen such assignments are clear and definite and originate in classroom activities.
+Homework assignments shallbe evaluated by the teacher.
+Each school shall establish guidelines for out-of-school assignments.
+These guidelines shall encompass amounts and types of reasonable homework assignments by grade level.